 It may be in some quarters and it should not be, as it will

-act as a deterrent if we become inflexible, by which we cannot then observe the complete picture.
+act as a deterrent and we become inflexible, by which we cannot then observe the complete picture.
 Curious

 fact: Butterworth filters sum flat whether or not the drivers are connected

 in phase?
 This will be proved to be not such a good thing.
 Because of this 90°

 phase shift they behave as follows.

 Let's Start an Experiment:

 Imagine two surfaces representing the two cones.
 The

 grey line represents the natural resting point of the cone as well as the